Cricket-South Africa v India - first test scoreboard

-test between South Africa and India ended in a draw at the
+fifth day of the first test between South Africa and India at

 India won the toss and elected to bat.